Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Results

-In this study, we validate that PEEM can image HPPs in \ce{MoOCl2} by measuring three HPP hallmarks: directional plasmon propagation along the $a$ axis of \ce{MoOCl2}, dispersion of the HPP to the right of the light line, and hyperbolic focusing.
-PEEM at near-normal incidence has excellent control of light polarization in plane \cite{JoshiKing2022, SpellbergKing, ghosh2024polarization-dependent-d42, kahl2014normal-incidence-da0} enabling us to directly determine how changing the in-plane laser polarization modifies the directional plasmon propagation in \ce{MoOCl2}.
-Figure \ref{fig:PD-PEEM_dispersion}A and B show two polarization-dependent PEEM (PD-PEEM) images of a 2D \ce{MoOCl2} flake excited with light polarized along the $a$ axis of the crystal or along the $b$ axis of the crystal.
-Interference fringes are only present along the $a$ axis; they require light polarized perpendicular to the $a$ axis, exciting transverse magnetic plasmons, a signature of HPPs.
-In contrast, isotropic plasmon polaritons can be excited in arbitrary directions determined by the polarization of the incident field and the geometry of the edge that generates the momentum required for launching plasmon polaritons \cite{rieger2025imaging-9a2}.
-Notably, to complement the PD-PEEM measurements, we also conducted polarization-resolved Raman spectroscopy on the same flakes, which revealed strong anisotropy in the Raman response as a function of the relative orientation between the crystallographic axes of \ce{MoOCl_2} flake and the laser polarization (Figure S11).
+The plasmon polaritons measured in our PEEM experiments exhibit three hallmarks: {directional plasmon propagation along the $a$ axis of MoOCl$_2$, strong anisotropy with respect to incident laser polarization, and dispersion of the polariton to the right of the light line.} PEEM at near-normal incidence has excellent control of light polarization in plane \cite{JoshiKing2022, SpellbergKing, ghosh2024polarization-dependent-d42, kahl2014normal-incidence-da0} enabling us to directly determine how changing the in-plane laser polarization modifies the directional plasmon propagation in MoOCl$_2$.
+Figures \ref{fig:PD-PEEM_dispersion}A and D show two polarization-dependent PEEM (PD-PEEM) images of a 2D MoOCl$_2$ flake excited with light polarized along the $a$ axis of the crystal or along the $b$ axis of the crystal.
+Interference fringes are only present along the $a$ axis; they require light polarized parallel to the $a$ axis, exciting transverse magnetic (TM) plasmons.
+This contrasts with isotropic materials where isotropic plasmon polaritons can be excited in arbitrary directions determined by the polarization of the incident field and the geometry of the edge that generates the momentum required for launching plasmon polaritons \cite{rieger2025imaging-9a2}.
+We observe similar signatures of material anisotropy in polarization-dependent optical microscopy (Movie S1) as well as polarization-resolved Raman spectroscopy (Supplementary Figure 1).